pltrees/abcboost/README.md

 ```
 bunzip2 data/mimage*.bz
 ```
 Note that only the train file is required for training.
-To train the model with 100 iterations, launch `train` from the command line:
+To train the model with 100 iterations, launch `abcboost_train` from the command line:
 ```
-./train -data data/mimage.train.libsvm -J 20 -v 0.1 -iter 100
+./abcboost_train -data data/mimage.train.libsvm -J 20 -v 0.1 -iter 100
 ```
 where `-J 20` specifies 20 terminal node for each tree, `-v 0.1` represents the shrinkage rate, a.k.a., learning rate, is 0.1.
 Two files are generated in the working directory: